quiltdata/quilt/docs/Catalog/VisualizationDashboards.md

 to see the entire file contents.

 In order to open the analysis and visualization capabilities of Perspecitve, click the vertical ellipsis, upper left.
-You can hold this settings UI opened on page load in files showed with `quilt_summarize.json` by providing additional
+You can hold this settings control opened on page load in files showed with `quilt_summarize.json` by providing additional
 configuration: